Google proposes a new way to track people around the Web. Again.

 But the new systems would give more control to Google and less to the advertisers it says it is defending.
 Right now, websites can collect their own data on peoples’ habits and use it how they see fit.
 With Google’s proposals, the company itself would keep all the data, running calculations to determine what its users’ interests are and then giving only the topic to the advertiser.
 The move has already pushed many advertisers to ask customers for their email lists so they can advertise to them directly rather than rely on the Web.

+Though the new system seems to be more private, it doesn’t address the competition concerns, said Lukasz Olejnik an independent privacy researcher and consultant.
+“For those who were concerned, competition remains an issue.
+In this case control is still with the Web browser," he said.

-Regulators have already cried foul about Google’s plans to block third-party cookies.
-The company had already been revising its first set of proposals because the U.K. competition regulator said on Monday a group of German publishers sent a complaint to the European Union’s competition authority.
+Regulators have already raised concerns about Google’s plans to block third-party cookies.
+The company made tweaks to its FLOC proposal in November because of complaints from the British competition regulator.
+And on Monday, a group of German publishers sent a complaint to the European Union’s competition authority outlining their own concerns.